araobp/iot-wireless/nfc/README.md

 ## URI write request to the device (BLE write request)

-The implementation in this device application follows the BLE characteristics defined in [this page](https://github.com/araobp/iot-wireless/tree/master/gateway/BLE).
+The BLE characteristics defined in [this page](https://github.com/araobp/iot-wireless/tree/master/gateway/BLE) is used in this project.

+URI write request message format (proprietary):

 ```
      +-----------------------+